is an easy-to-use system for bench face profiling and blast design based on three-dimensional images.

 From the photos a three-dimensional image of the bench face is generated by purpose built software.
 The result is a metric 3D image representing a dense three-dimensional survey of the rock surface.

-Using a dedicated software component the geometry of the blast is planned and optimized taking the the actual bench face geometry into account.
+Using a dedicated software component the geometry of the blast is planned and optimized taking the actual bench face geometry into account.
 This is supported by the integrated computation of the real (minimum) burden.

 The resulting plan views and profile plots support drilling and loading, and provide comprehensive documentation.